neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 Setter injection is the academic, clean way to set dependencies from outside.
 However, writing these setters can become quite tiresome if all they do is setting the property.
-For these cases FLOW3 provides support for *Property Injection*:
+For these cases TYPO3 Flow provides support for *Property Injection*:

 *Example: Example for Property Injection* ::